Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What are the Different Types of Spinal Cord Injuries?

-Spinal cord injury and spinal column injury are terms that oftentimes confuse people, especially since they are both problems of the spine.
-However, they are different spinal praoblems with various symptoms.
+What are the Different Types of Spinal Cord InjuriesSpinal cord injury and spinal column injury are terms that often confuse people, especially since they are both problems of the spine.
+However, they are different spinal problems with various symptoms.

-The spinal column is the bony structure composed of the vertebral bones and the discs found between them.
+The spinal column is the bony structure composed of the vertebral bones and the discs between them.
 It houses the spinal cord, provides the framework for the body, and supports the trunk, hips, upper extremities, and lower extremities.

 Now, spinal cord injury is any injury to the spinal cord itself.
-Damage to the spinal cord causes temporary or permanent as well as partial or complete loss of motor, sensory, and autonomic functions.
+Damage to the spinal cord causes temporary or permanent and partial or complete loss of motor, sensory, and autonomic functions.
 Spinal column injury, on the other hand, is any injury to the bony structure of the spine.
 It can be caused by dislocation, fracture, compression, and degenerative diseases of the vertebrae and discs.
 Symptoms include localized or radiating pain, numbness or tingling sensation, and muscle weakness.

 Incomplete spinal cord injury means that the spinal cord retains some of its functions.
 The patient can still feel some sensations, although these may be faint.
 There are also some movements, although these may be weak.